What we do

 We see local, regional and national referrals.
 Local patients are seen as new patients and have tests ordered at the unit.
 Tertiary referrals may come with information supplied by their referring service.

 The Laboratory for Molecular Haemato-oncology User Guide gives a range of information including how to request tests, transport samples, and turnaround times.
-Please also see the Viapath website for more information about laboratories and tests.
+Please also see the Synnovis website for more information about laboratories and tests.

 What is required before referring a patient